marcusoftnet/marcusoftnet.github.io/_posts/2013-02-07-NancyTesting5.md

 As you can see, there's just a little introduction at the top, stating the reason for this functionality.
 What then follows are two distinct scenarios with concrete values.
 In the first one, we're focusing on creating a fairy tale figure with no hangarounds.
 Sad one.

-In the latter, we create another figure (note that we don't care about the name and hence don't use one) and make sure that the hangaround gets registered and is as evil as their master.
+In the latter, we create another figure (note that we don't care about the name and hence don't use one) and make sure that the hang-around gets registered and is as evil as their master.

 Before we can take a look at the step definitions there's a little infrastructure you should know about: